commutatus/awesome/domains/engineering/efficient/cloudfront-image-conversion.md

 ### Step 1: Creating the Deployment Packages
-First create a project folder, I named it docker-sharp .
+First create a project folder, I named it image-optimization-service .
 I created a Docker file inside it.
 I also created the same folder structure as explained.
 Find the code repo [here](https://github.com/commutatus/cloudfront-lambda-image-optimization)
 ```
-docker-sharp  # This is the root folder
+image-optimization-service  # This is the root folder
-docker-sharp → lambda → viewer-request-function → handler.js
+image-optimization-service → lambda → viewer-request-function → handler.js
-docker-sharp → lambda → origin-response-function → handler.js
+image-optimization-service → lambda → origin-response-function → handler.js
-docker-sharp → Dockerfile
+image-optimization-service → Dockerfile
 ```
 Dockerfile
 ```